NN-7/ISKL-V/README.md

 ## OTHER TODO

-- Files should be able to verify their integrity and that nothing was changed
+- Files should be able to verify their integrity and that nothing was changed.

-- List of all computers infected on server
+- List of all computers infected on server.

-- Steal browser cookies using the file stealer to potentially access some accounts
+- Steal browser cookies using the file stealer to potentially access some accounts.

 - A mechanism that attaches the virus to any .exe file (same for some Linux executable) so it is hidden within the .exe and infects the computer when you launch it
    - Meant to attach itself to a software the victim downloads, and starts itself along with the wanted software so nothing looks wierd.